BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

 		- New skill added to tier 5 Brawn: Provoke
-			-Taking damage causes you to gain stacks that give you improved shield recharge delay -This effect is further boosted by the amount of points you have spent in Incite -No stack, no cooldown on being able to get stacks -maximum of 3 points
+			-Taking damage causes you to gain stacks that give you improved shield recharge delay -This effect is further boosted by the amount of points you have spent in Incite -No stack limit, no cooldown on being able to get stacks -maximum of 3 points